-Don't store your seed phrase digitally, and certainly don't take screenshots.
+Don't store your seed phrase digitally; certainly don't take screenshots.
 Keep it in a safe and secure location, away from prying eyes.

 Most people record their phrases on paper, but there are many other creative and innovative ways to store them, including memorizing, engraving, or stamping on metal, writing in a book's margins, chiseling into a stone tablet, and many others.

-It's up to you to decide using the Tangem Wallet with or without a seed phrase.
+It's up to you to use the Tangem Wallet with or without a seed phrase.
 In any case, the security of your crypto is your responsibility.